oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

   1. The first step is to vectorize the contents of our table using an embedding model by Cohere.
 To do this, you will need to create a nodejs program to vectorize our phrases using the Cohere embedding model libraries that we just installed.

-   While logged into your Operating System as the Oracle user, create a file called *vectorizetableCohere.js* and paste the following contents into the file.
+   The file *vectorizetableCohere.js* is already on your machine.
+Below is the contents of the file.

     ```
       <copy>